 Knightsbridge House is a Grade II listed Georgian townhouse close to Hyde Park, within the Knightsbridge conservation area of Westminster.
-Patalab’s task was to work with to the existing context and the original building whilst updating the house to suit contemporary family life and tastes, accommodating 4 bedrooms and 3 bathrooms.
+Patalab’s task was to work with the existing context and the original building whilst updating the house to suit contemporary family life and tastes, accommodating 4 bedrooms and 3 bathrooms.

 New Copper-clad Rear Extension